For a complete list of publications, please see my Curriculum Vitae.

 Snudden S., 2018.
 “International Remittances, Migration, and Primary Commodities.”
 The World Economy, vol. 41(11): 2934–2953. (working paperappendix)

-This paper documents the global crude oil market as a driver of international migration and remittances.
+This paper documents the global crude oil market as a major driver of international migration and remittances.
 Large oil exporters who are labor importers transmit international financial and labor spillovers to oil-importing labor exporters.
-Despite large remittance flows induced by global crude oil shocks, the remittees’ economic conditions are dominated by the terms of trade and crude oil channels.
+Despite large remittance flows induced by global crude oil shocks, the remittees’ economic conditions are dominated by primary commodity terms of trade channels.

 Snudden S., 2018.
 “Targeted Growth Rates for Long-Horizon Crude Oil Price Forecasts.”
 International Journal of Forecasting, vol. 34: 1–16.

-This paper uses insights from spectral analysis to develop a technique to improve medium- to long-horizon forecast accuracy.
-The technique is applied to forecast methods of the price of crude oil and found to be able to generate similar precision at 1-5 year horizons that had previously only been found at horizons of less than one year.
+Ever wonder why forecasters take the H/2 growth rate of the data when targeting forecast horizon H?
+That comes from this paper!
+That relationship is derived from spectral analysis and is proposed as a technique to improve medium- to long-horizon forecast accuracy.
+When applied to crude oil forecasts, the method can generate similar precision at 1-5 year horizons that had previously only been found at horizons of less than one year.

 Snudden S., 2016.
 “Cyclical Fiscal Rules for Oil-Exporting Countries.”
 Economic Modelling, vol. 59: 473–483.

 This paper examines optimal fiscal and monetary policy responses to temporary shocks to the international market for crude oil.
-Budget-balance tax-gap rules and inflation targeting are the preferred regimes in order to stabilize the macroeconomic volatility and welfare in oil-exporting countries.
-The output-inflation trade-off is of particular concern for oil exporters relative to non-oil commodity exporters due to the pass through of oil prices into headline inflation.
+Budget-balance tax-gap rules and inflation targeting are the preferred regimes to stabilize macroeconomic volatility and welfare in oil-exporting countries.
+The output-inflation trade-off is of particular concern for oil exporters due to the pass-through of oil prices into headline inflation.

 Andersen, D., B. Hunt, and S. Snudden.
 2014.
 “Fiscal Consolidation in the Euro Area: How Much Pain can Structural Reforms Ease?”
 Journal of Policy Modeling, vol. 36(5): 785–799.